-PUYAFlowering: May - June
+PUYA Flowering: May - June

-AGAPANTHUS Flowering: August

-SUSTAINABILITY
+KNIPHOFIA Flowering: All Year

-Responsible resource management is a goal of ours.
-You will see 60 solar panels, an air ource heat pump, solar hot water panels, and countless LEDs around the Garden.
+Flowering: August GIANT AMAZONIAN WATER LILIES We grow some of the biggest specimens in the world in our tropical house.
+The leaves of these giant varieties can grow over 2.5 meters across and the flowers submerge overnight and change sex.
+SUSTAINABILITY Responsible resource management is a goal of ours.
+You will see 60 solar panels, an air source heat pump, solar hot water panels, and countless LEDs around the Garden.
 Behind the scenes we have installed a high spec composting loo for our holiday cabins.
 At VBG we operate in food meters not miles, our food outlets use ingredients grown in the garden harvested daily, dining here really is as fresh as it gets.
 With climate change and species loss an ever increasing concern, we urge you to visit the Climate Wall in The Hub to learn more.
 We recognise we are never finished working on sustainability and welcome your suggestions.